Sreeram5678/Auto-Researcher-Paper-Tagger/README.md

 ## License

-This project is proprietary software owned by Sreeram Lagisetty.
+This project is open source and available under the Apache License 2.0.
-All rights reserved.
-Commercial use requires explicit written permission.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments